rdkcentral/Ripple/README.md

 Only follow the below steps, if all the above instructions to run the app locally were successfully executed.

 1. Install LLVM Debugger from the VS Code Marketplace.
+[CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) is recommended.
 2. Open `main.rs` in `core/main/`
 3. Set some breakpoints in code.
 4. Upon clicking on the main method in the file.
 There would be an option to `Run` or `Debug`.
 Select Debug.